OOP Is Still Cool in 2024

 By merely using the keywords object or class we do not create object-oriented code.
 One can easily write completely non-object-oriented code even in a pretty much object-oriented programming language like Java or C#, but only by employing the principles of OOP can we make our programs genuinely object-oriented.

-Although these principles have been well-known for decades they are poorly understood by most developers even in 2023.
+Although these principles have been well-known for decades they are poorly understood by most developers even today.
 More and more I see a constant shift to structural programming, a technique much older than OOP itself.

 The result is sub-optimally designed systems that are hard to maintain, extend, and reason about.
 Error-prone, fragile, distributed monoliths are just one example familiar to many of us.